|Pilot Major Herman F.

-Built by North American in Inglewood, California.
+Built by North American Aviation (NAA) in Inglewood.
 Delivered to the U. S. Army Air Force (USAAF) as B-25C Mitchell serial number 41-12441.
 This B-25 was ferried overseas via Hickam Field then across the Pacific to Australia.

 Assigned to the 5th Air Force, 3rd Bombardment Group, 13th Bombardment Squadron.
 Nicknamed "The Cajun".